 What are the Different Types of Power of Attorney?

 A power of attorney is a legal document that allows you to appoint another person to take control of your affairs should you become unable to effectively do so.
 The person appointed becomes the agent, or attorney-in-fact, and the person who appoints is known as the principal.
+A family member, such as a spouse or adult child, is often chosen as a trusted agent for this important role.
 There are various types of powers of attorney and the one that you choose depends on the requirements of your current situation.
+It is also possible to appoint different agents for managing finances and healthcare, depending on your needs.

 Non-Durable Power of Attorney

-The non-durable power of attorney is used only for a set period of time and usually for a particular transaction in which you grant your agent authority to act on your behalf.
-Once the transaction is completed, or should the principal become incapacitated during this time, the non-durable power of attorney ceases.
+The non-durable power of attorney is used only for a set period of time and usually for a particular transaction or specific task in which you grant your agent authority to act on your behalf.
+A non durable POA is not suitable for long-term planning, as it is designed for temporary or limited authority.
+Once the transaction or specific task is completed, or should the principal become incapacitated during this time, the non-durable power of attorney ceases, and the agent's authority is limited to the specific task or transaction assigned in the non-durable POA.

 Durable Power of Attorney